scamacho23/liszt/README.md

 ## Community Information
 For users without `homebrew`, we hope to have a separate installer available soon.
-Still, the project will likely only work for OS X for the forseeable future.
+Still, the project will likely only work for macOS for the forseeable future.
 Portability to Linux should not be that hard to achieve, but Windows is another matter.